Homothetic Polygons and Beyond: Intersection Graphs, Recognition, and Maximum Clique: Introduction

+We investigate the class of $k\DIRCONV$ graphs and discuss the complexity of its recognition and relationships to other relevant graph classes (SEG, $k$-DIR, and $P_{hom}$).
 We prove that every such graph has at most $n^{k}$ maximal cliques, where $k$ is the number of directions parallel to at least one side (since we may have two parallel sides).
 We find this fact worth emphasizing, as it also covers van Leeuwens' $\cal P$-intersection graphs for transformations without rotations.
-So we further investigate the class of $k\DIRCONV$ graphs, discuss the complexity of its recognition and relationship to other relevant graph classes (SEG, $k$-DIR, and $P_{hom}$).
 The immediate complexity impact of this result is that, for every convex polygon $P$, the {\sc Clique} problem can be solved in polynomial time in $k\DIRCONV$ graphs, even when a representation of the input graph is not given.
-(It is well known that all maximal cliques of an input graph can be enumerated with polynomial delay, see Tsukiyama {\em et al.} \cite{maxcliques}.)
+(It is well-known that all maximal cliques of an input graph can be enumerated with polynomial delay, see Tsukiyama {\em et al.} \cite{maxcliques}.)
 The exponent of the polynomial of course depends on $k$.